 Shannon Ferguson was going to be an opera singer.
 At least, that was her plan when she began attending Converse College back in 2015.
-But she eventually decided that that wasn’t the path she was supposed to be on, and one day she found herself in one of adjunct professor John Jeter’s Music Business classes.
+But she eventually decided that wasn’t the path she was supposed to be on, and one day she found herself in one of adjunct professor John Jeter’s music business classes.
 Jeter, a former co-owner of the Greenville venue The Handlebar, was teaching his students how to create and promote concerts just like the ones he put on for nearly two decades.

 Something clicked with Ferguson, and she knew she had found her new calling.

 “We learned how to create a concert, finalize all the details that go into making one, and then promote it,” Ferguson says.
 “Whether that meant using the news or social media or word of mouth or even designing the posters, that class went into it all, and it really sparked a passion in me.
 When I took music business classes for the first time, I knew that’s what I was meant to do.”

 Over the last several years, Ferguson has put her education to good use, organizing various concerts around the Upstate.
 Some of them spotlighted a single artist, like a performance by the electronic-pop band SHAED on the Converse campus.
 But most of them, like a 2017 tribute to Tom Petty at Tipsy Music Pub on Pendleton Street in Greenville, have involved multiple acts, with proceeds often going to charitable causes.

 And as she moved from event to event, Ferguson (who still sings professionally as part of the Upstate variety band Hot as a Pepper) learned more and more about working behind the scenes as a concert promoter.